BarbaraPFloresRios/IDS702_ModelingAndRepresentationOfData/20231001_LinearRegression/README.md

-# 🏠 Airbnb Price Regression Modeling
+# 🏠 Airbnb Price Linear Regression Modeling
 ### Bárbara Flores

 The objective of this project is to generate a Linear Regression Model that allows the setting of prices for Airbnb ads in Asheville, North Carolina.